 Currently and Unlike 4gb DDR4 RAM, 32GB of RAM can be classified as overkill for the regular user.
 If your daily use revolves around web browsing and word processing, then even16GB of RAM is way more than you could ever need.
 Even gamers should be content with 16GB of RAM as of right now.
 However, if your use includes video and photo editing and productivity tasks of that nature, then 32GB of RAM is recommended since those tasks do eat up quite a bit of memory.
-Any serious productivity-focused machine should be equipped with at least 32GB of RAM in 2022.
+Any serious productivity-focused machine should be equipped with at least 32GB of RAM.

 Technically, yes, you can mix RAM speeds without encountering any significant problems, although this is not recommended for a couple of reasons.
 Mismatched RAM speeds can sometimes cause stability issues and might even prevent your system from booting up.
 In theory, mismatched RAM speeds are automatically synchronized to the slower speed of the two, but sometimes this is not the case.
 Therefore, it is always recommended to buy RAM sticks of the same speed and latency.